 The maximum that can be paid to a former spouse under the Act is 50% of a member's disposable retired pay.
-In cases where there are payments both under the Act and pursuant to a garnishment for child support or alimony under Section 659, Title 42, USC, the total amount payable cannot exceed 65% of the member's disposable retired pay.
+In cases where there are payments both under the Act and pursuant to a garnishment for child support or alimony under Section 659, Title 42, USC, the total amount payable cannot exceed 65% of the member's disposable earnings for garnishment purposes.
 The right to payments under the Act terminates upon the death of the member or former spouse, unless the applicable court order provides that the payments terminate earlier.

-In order to apply for payments under the Act, a completed application (DD Form 2293) signed by a former spouse together with a certified copy of the applicable court order certified by the clerk of court within 90 days immediately preceding its service on this Center should be served either by mail or fax, upon the:
+To apply for payments under the Act, a completed application (DD Form 2293) signed by a former spouse, a certified copy of the applicable court order certified by the clerk of court, and any applicable documents dictated by the application checklist should be served either by mail or fax upon:

-Defense Finance and Accounting Service Cleveland DFAS-HGA/CL PO Box 998002 Cleveland, Ohio 44199-8002 Customer service: (888) 332-7411
+DFAS Garnishment Law Directorate PO Box 998002 Cleveland, Ohio 44199-8002 Customer service: (888) 332-7411